Pseudozoid/payroll-automation-system/README.md

 - Prisma's schema is at `prisma/schema.prisma`.
 The app expects a PostgreSQL datasource.
 - Client is generated into `app/generated/prisma` by the `prisma generate` step.
 - There are no checked-in migrations by default — run `npx prisma migrate dev` to create migrations for your database.

-## Samples & testing data
-- `sample-payroll.csv` is included for providing the expected payroll format and for quick manual testing.
-Use the Upload page to preview and import it.

 ## Troubleshooting
 - Startup fails with DB connection errors: verify `DATABASE_URL` and that Postgres is reachable.